ronanrodrigo/birthtalk/README.md

 -------

 ## Motivation
 In a world where delivery is almost more important than the good code, I decided to create my product based on in a craft work.
-Following best practices in Software Development and using the least possible libraries.
+Following best practices in Software Development and using the least possible third party libraries.
 This project will be documented in a series of blog posts and the main topics will be TDD, Clean Architecture, SOLID principles and views construct by Code.

 This Application will automatically create chat groups where people talk with others that have common things based on their births.
 It will be possible to meet who born at same day/month/year, or same day/month, or same day/month/year/city, or same zodiac sign and among other combinations.